ufs-community/ufs-srweather-app/docs/UsersGuide/source/Introduction.rst

 File paths or code that include angle brackets (e.g., ``build_<platform>_<compiler>``) indicate that users should insert options appropriate to their SRW App configuration (e.g., ``build_orion_intel``).

 .. hint::
-   * To get started running the SRW App, see the :ref:`Quick Start Guide <QuickstartC>` for beginners or refer to the in-depth chapter on :ref:`Running the Short-Range Weather Application <BuildRunSRW>`.
+   * To get started running the SRW App, users can view :numref:`Chapter %s <NCQuickstart>` for a quick overview of the workflow steps.
+For more detailed explanations, users can refer to the :ref:`Container-Based Quick Start Guide <QuickstartC>` or the in-depth chapter on :ref:`Building and Running the Short-Range Weather Application <BuildRunSRW>`.
    * For background information on the SRW App code repositories and directory structure, see :numref:`Section %s <SRWStructure>` below.
    * For an outline of SRW App components, see section :numref:`Section %s <ComponentsOverview>` below or refer to :numref:`Chapter %s <Components>` for a more in-depth treatment.